insanj/cone/README.md

       /** shortest possible title of this tab, used on < 800px wide displays */ "title": "🍦"

+      /**
+       * suggested:
-      /** expanded title to use on desktop displays */ "expanded": "Home",
+       * expanded title to use on desktop displays
+       */
+      "expanded": "Home",

       /** content/"body" of this tab */
       "content": {
-        /** kind, which will help the elements look nice */ "kind": "jumbotron",

         /**
+         * kind, which will help the elements look nice
+         * only jumbotron, list, and styler supported */
+        "kind": "jumbotron",

+        /**
+         * optional:
-         * optional: alignment of alignable items within the
+         * alignment of alignable items within the
          * elements list (excludes large media, ex: img, video)
+         * vertical then horizontal
          * defaults to "bottom-left"
         */
         "align": "bottom-left",

         /**
+         * optional:
-         * optional: duration for carousel if multiple img elements */
+         * duration for carousel if multiple img elements */
         "duration": 500,